Updated on Sep 15, 2020

 These documents can be found on the ACC website under Covid-19 heading.
 These guidelines need to be followed through the duration of the event/course.
 If any of these guidelines are not followed then you won’t be able to participate.

-Car Pooling is not allowed unless you are part of the same household or close friends’ group.
+Car Pooling is strongly discouraged unless you are part of the same household or close friends’ group.

-All participants must come prepared with at least two non-medical masks (mask must be at least two layers), hand sanitizer (60% alcohol), eye protection (sun glasses are OK) and full-finger belay gloves.
+All participants are encouraged to prepare at least two non-medical masks (mask must be at least two layers), hand sanitizer (60% alcohol), eye protection (sun glasses are OK) and full-finger belay gloves.

 *COVID Guidelines – tell participants they should be keeping up to date.